joebluems/RandomForestVariations/3_spark/README.md

 <br clear="right"/>

 ### THE SET-UP
-There are two options for training the random forest with Spark: pyspark with jupyter and submitting as a scala application.
+There are two options for training the random forest presented here with Spark: pyspark with jupyter and submitting as a scala application.
+You could also use the spark-shell or another notebook.
+You could also invoke SparkR and run R code.
 #### pyspark
 To run the pyspark notebook, you'll need jupyter and a few libraries.
 You'll also need to set your SPARK_HOME environment variable so python knows where to find it.
 Once that's ready, launch the notebook.
 ```